-Nigel Genders the Church of England's Chief Education Officer 2019 response to DfE guidance

-These lessons are taken from the Respect Yourself Resource which we will be using for our Relationship and Sex Education, curriculum.
+Nigel Genders the Church of England's Chief Education Officer 2019 response to DfE guidance These lessons are taken from the Respect Yourself Resource which will be used for our Relationship and Sex Education Curriculum.
 Respect Yourself is used widely across Telford and Wrekin and Shropshire schools.